-In South Africa, the local tour operators offer the more or less traditional packages, such as circuits with a guide or 'fly & drive' formulas.
-Even if there are a number of variants, the 'classic' circuit, which ranges from around 9 to 15 days, generally includes the city of Cape Town, the wine route, the garden route, and the Kruger Park region.
-This circuit offers an excellent insight into the many different sides of the country.
-Often, an extension to Victoria Falls, in Zimbabwe, is proposed in addition to the basic itinerary (this extension is never disappointing and we highly recommend it).
+If you're looking into tours, it's useful to know that local operators offer traditional packages, such as circuit routes with a guide or 'Flydrive' formulas, which include flights and car hire.
+Even if there are a number of variants, the 'classic' circuit, which ranges from 9 to 15 days, includes Cape Town, the wine route, the garden route, and the Kruger Park region.
+Often, an extension to Victoria Falls, in Zimbabwe, is proposed in addition to the basic itinerary (this extension is never disappointing and highly recommended).

-Swaziland's border crossings close at 5:00pm, so plan on spending the night there if you arrive in the middle of the day, since it takes a good half a day to cross it.
+Self-guided tours may take you through Swaziland.
+Those planning to pass through should know that border crossings close at 5:00pm, so plan on spending the night there if you arrive in the middle of the day - it takes a good half a day to cross the country.

-During your stay in KwaZulu-Natal, make sure you stop at the delightful little town of Santa Lucia.
+If you happen to stay in KwaZulu-Natal, make sure you stop at the delightful little town of Santa Lucia.
 Here you can taste delicious seafood and find hotels with reasonable prices.
 At the port you can rent a boat to cross the estuary and see the hippos and crocodiles.
-Be careful not to get too close though.

 Often referred to as the 'Rainbow Nation', South Africa is made up of an astounding array of ethnicities.
 Its colonial past means that descendants of Dutch and English settlers are still an important minority, whilst Black South Africans form around 80 percent of the population and belong to a variety of ethnic groups.